 What does it cover: A root and branch review of a contract by a qualified lawyer.

-Relevant for some: Some contractors will be comfortable with their contracts, but others may need advice if they are presented with lengthy contracts from clients which may contain clauses that create a risk for the contractor.
+Relevant for some: Some contractors will be comfortable with their contracts, but others may need guidance if they are presented with lengthy contracts from clients which may contain clauses that create a risk for the contractor.

 Pick the right insurance provider